 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-Penal Code 12034 PC is technically known as "discharging a firearm from a motor vehicle".
+Penal Code 26100 PC is technically known as "discharging a firearm from a motor vehicle."
 It is commonly referred to as California's "drive-by shooting" law.
-This law prohibits a variety of conduct, which includes
+This law prohibits a variety of conduct, including:

-- being the driver or owner of a car and knowingly allowing another person to discharge a gun from within the car,
+- being the driver or owner of a car and allowing another person to discharge a gun from within the car,11

 - willfully and maliciously shooting at another person from within a car, and

-- willfully and maliciously firing a gun from within a car.2
+- willfully and maliciously firing a gun from within a car.12

-And despite the fact that this offense is commonly referred to as a "drive-by shooting", there is no requirement that the car actually be moving.
-As long as the shots are fired from within a car (idle or not), this law applies.3
+Despite the fact that this offense is commonly referred to as "drive-by shooting," there is no requirement that the car actually is moving.
+As long as the shots are fired from within a car (idle or not), the enhancement applies.13

 Let's take a closer look at some of these terms/phrases to gain a better understanding of their legal definitions.